bwpikaard/bwpikaard/README.md

 ### Hi there 👋

 My name is Bryan.
-I am a full-time Software Engineer with a Bachelors B.S.
+I am a full-time Software Engineer with a B.S.
 Computer Science with a concentration in Software Engineering.

 I like TypeScript.